dapr-in-prod/samples/README.md

 ## Example deployments

-This section describes how to deploy infrastructure and sample applications.
+This section describes how to generally deploy infrastructure and sample applications.
+See here for [all sample deployment combinations](./chapter-2/README.md)

 ### deployment on Azure with Terraform